The influence of the 3D Galactic gas structure on cosmic-ray transport and $\gamma$-ray emission

-For ${}^{10}$B, being of purely secondary nature, we note that the over-populated regions are directly correlated to dense gas regions.
-In contrast to ${}^{12}$C, this correlation is not suppressed with increasing energies, despite diffusion dominating over other interactions.
-This is a consequence of the secondary CR nuclei production rate being proportional to the ISM gas density.
-Therefore, given that losses are also high in the high density regions, secondaries can not easily escape these regions by diffusion.
-We discuss the relationship between gas and interaction rates further in section \ref{subsec:correlations}.

-For the corresponding uncertainties, we observe that they follow a profile similar to the reconstruction uncertainty of the gas within 10 kpc from the GC, as shown in Fig \ref{totprot}.
-The gas reconstruction profile is more evident at 1.04\,TeV/n, whereas at 9.64\,GeV/n and more clearly for ${}^{10}$B, structures towards the GC are smeared out and do not resemble the gas reconstruction profile.
-Despite this, for both species, we note that the relative uncertainties are much smaller for the CR distributions than for the gas reconstruction, decreasing further as energy increases.
+We find that the corresponding CR uncertainties follow a profile similar to the gas uncertainty within 10 kpc from the GC, shown in Fig \ref{totprot}.
+For all species, the imprint of the morphology of the gas is evident for all energies.
+This imprint is stronger at lower energies, as seen at 9.64\,GeV/n in contrast to 1.04\,TeV/n.
+Particularly for secondaries (${}^{10}$B and secondary protons) at 9.64\,GeV/n, structures do not fully resemble the gas reconstruction profile.
+We note that for both primary and secondary species the relative uncertainties are much smaller for the CR distributions than for the gas reconstruction, decreasing further with increasing energy.